uptane/uptane-standard/uptane-standard.md

 ##### ECU version report {#version_report}

-An ECU version report is a metadata structure that MUST contain the following information:
+An ECU version report is a metadata structure that SHALL contain the following information:

 * An attribute containing the signature(s) of the payload, each specified by:
   * The public key identifier of the key being used to sign the payload